 Break the Monotony of Training

 Since you are focusing on longer runs as a long-distance runner, the perfect antidote is focusing on speed.
-Instead of trying to build your endurance by getting in as many miles as possible, you’ll build endurance through speed.
+Instead of trying to build your endurance by getting in as many miles as possible, you’ll build endurance and strength through speed.

 Make Your Race Pace Feel Easier